sandradev01/odin-recipes/README.md

-This is a project I made to learn html usin odin.
+This is a project I made to learn html using odin.